ktor-doc-jp/ktor-doc-jp/pages/docs/Application-Hosting.md

 Once the configuration is saved, you can now run your application for development/debug purposes from inside IntelliJ IDEA, without having to deploy to a container or setup any application servers.

 See also: [Configuration](configuration)

 ### Use automatic reloading

 Ktor can automatically reload application when changes to class files are detected, i.e. when you build the Application.
-Enable this feature by adding `autoreload` configuration to `application.conf`:
+Enable this feature by adding `watch` configuration to `application.conf`:

 ```json
 ktor {